 Latinos face a variety of inequities that contribute to poor health, including disproportionate rates of police brutality, housing instability, and financial hardship.
 These inequities are rooted in racially biased systems and structures that foster the unequal treatment of Latinos and other people of color.
 News institutions play a powerful role in shaping conversations around racial/ethnic equity, but a new study by the Berkeley Media Studies Group (BMSG) in collaboration with UnidosUS shows that Latinos are underrepresented in news coverage on this topic.
 Let’s explore the implications of Latinos being underrepresented in racial/ethnic equity news, and how to best showcase the contributions, challenges, and needs of Latinos among policymakers, racial equity advocates, and ...

-Although Anjelica Cazares spends a lot of time talking into a microphone, she doesn’t need it to be heard and make an impact advocating for Latina equal pay.
-Anjelica – the co-founder, owner, and principal creative director at Big Oak Tree Media and Market Street Consultants, and host of the award-winning podcast, “If Not You, Then Who?” – uplifts the stories of national Latina leaders and actively advocates for Latina equality and prosperity.
-Her most recent accomplishment was organizing and hosting the Latina Equal Pay Dinner, held in Houston, Texas, in December 2022.
-The dinner brought together a diverse group of Latina leaders to make connections, discuss personal and professional journeys, and strategize ways to close the Latina pay gap.
-But before she found her ...
+Although Anjelica Cazares spends a lot of time talking into a microphone, she doesn’t need it to be heard and make an impact speaking up for fair pay for Latinas.
+Anjelica – the co-founder, owner, and principal creative director at Big Oak Tree Media and Market Street Consultants, and host of the award-winning podcast, “If Not You, Then Who?” – uplifts the stories of national Latina leaders and actively speaks up for Latina fairness and prosperity.
+Her most recent accomplishment was organizing and hosting a dinner focused on her main platform – making sure Latinas have fair pay.
+The dinner was held in Houston, Texas, in December 2022.
+The dinner brought together a group of Latina leaders to make connections, discuss personal and professional journeys, and strategize ...